-Students who are not present in homeroom by 8:25 are considered to be tardy.
+Students who are not present in homeroom by 8:25 or signed in at the main office are considered to be tardy.
 Students arriving late are expected to arrive at the receptionist's office with an explanatory note or with a parent.
-Students should be tardy no more than three times per trimester.
-A student who is tardy more than five times will receive a detention.
-Progressive discipline regarding tardiness will be at the discretion of the principal and the Student Assistance Team.
+Students should be tardy no more than five times per trimester.
+A student who is tardy more than five times will receive a silent lunch as a consequence and for each subsequent tardy.
+Progressive discipline regarding tardiness will be at the discretion of the principal and the Student Assistance Team with parental involvement.